 **This post contains affiliate links and I will be compensated if you make a purchase after clicking through my links.

-The two machines that Cricut offers are:
+There are two machines that Cricut currently offers on their site:

-Until then … happy crafting!
+Until then … Happy crafting!

 * This post may include affiliate links and/or sponsored content.
 By clicking on those links you are helping to support this blog.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
 You can read more in our Disclosure Policy.